-The Australian Government introduced the Fair Work Amendment Bill 2024 on 15 February 2024 to ensure that a person is not exposed to criminal penalties for contravening a Commission order in relation to the right to disconnect.
+A person may be subject to civil penalties for contravening a Commission order in relation to the right to disconnect.

 What do these changes mean?

 The employee right to disconnect will encourage employers and employees to talk about contact out of hours and set expectations that suit the workplace and the particular role.
 The right is about making sure employees know when they can switch off and what they have to do when they are not working (and not being paid).